 Cyberpilot was published by Bethesda Softworks but the developers are actually MachineGames and Arkane Studios.
 MachineGames are of course the developers behind Wolfenstien The New Order in 2014 and have developed the installments to the series up to this point.
 Arkane Studios are most famous for their work on Dishonored.
 Both of these companies are subsidiaries of ZeniMax Media which is the parent company for Bethesda Softworks and pretty much all the companies that they own or partnered with worked on properties like Doom, The Elder Scrolls, Fallout, and so on.

 As many of us know, with Bethesda Softworks getting the brunt of the attention, the company’s last couple of games have been poorly received including YoungBlood and now the infamous Fallout 76.
 I’m not going to talk about it here but just making a general statement that ties with Cyberpilot.
 That being that like those other two games, Cyberpilot is an underwhelming experience.
+Also it feels…unfinished.
+The story just ends and the controls feel unfinished where up and down is smooth but left and right works completely different and is super hard to use without smashing into a wall.

 It feels like they really dropped the ball with this game.
 It had so much potential and could have been a lot better.
 I am going to be a bit forgiving as VR, as we have it now, is still a new-ish technology and not a lot of developers have tons of experience in making games for it just yet.